aurimas13/Web-programs/README.md

 **Playground** *folder* contains learning material that hardly could be called websites.

-**Previous** *folder* includes html codes that were part of the main that you saw when you pressed the link to see the developed stuff that has been completed.
+**Previous** *folder* includes html codes that were part of the main that you saw when you pressed the link to see the developed stuff that had been completed.

 **css** *folder* includes css styles.